Prephouse/backend/README.md

 #### Packages

 - Add any required external Python packages to [requirements.txt](requirements.txt)
-- Run `docker-compose up --build` when you need to install any new packages
+- Run `docker-compose up --build --remove-orphans` when you need to install any new packages

 #### Miscellaneous